va-nilla-gorilla/CPlusPlus/README.md

 <h3>Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?</h3>

-<h4>One idea that I could of made the code better or more secure, would of been to seperate the code in the main function into seperate struct's or classes w/ private class variables.
+<h4>One idea that could of made the code better or more secure, would of been to seperate the code in the main function into seperate struct's or classes w/ private class variables.
 This would then secure that ability to manipulate the time elements, thus making it secure and more alinged with OOP principles.</h4>

 <h3>Did you find writing any piece of this code challenging, and how did you overcome this?
 What tools and/or resources are you adding to your support network?</h3>